mahbub06ru/gtac/NAVIGATION_STRUCTURE.md

 ## Notes

+- **Removed Pages**: `pages/service.html` and `pages/courses.html` have been removed as all services and training now have dedicated pages
+- **Services & Training Navigation**: The main "Services" and "Training" dropdown toggles now link directly to the first item in their respective dropdowns
+- **Footer Links**: Footer "Services" and "Training" links also point to the first item in their dropdowns
 - All navigation links use relative paths
 - Brand logo links updated to point to correct home page
 - Footer links updated in all pages
 - Dropdown menus work correctly with new folder structure
-- Training dropdown links to actual training pages (gds_training, visa_process, flutter_development)
+- Each service and training has its own dedicated page